gchurch/ASP.NET-eShop/README.md

 An SQL Server database is used to store the application data.
 Entity Framework Core is used for data access.
 LINQ is used to query data.

-## Unit Tests
+## Testing

+Tests that I have created for the application can be found in the tests folder.
+I have created some unit tests for the application.
 Unit testing is performed with MSTest using the Shouldly assertion framework and the Moq mocking framework.
-I have tried to follow best practice when it comes to unit testing.
+I have tried to follow good practice when it comes to unit testing.
+I have also created some integration tests for the application.
+I create a test server and make requests to it and test the responses.
+To do this I make use of the WebApplicationFactory class and use an in-memory test database.

-## Functional Tests

-The WebApplicationFactory class is used to perform functional end to end tests.
-A test server is created and an in-memory test database is used.